-One of the most obvious reasons for why a bearded dragon gets a black beard is fear.
+One of the most obvious reasons for why a bearded dragon gets a black beard is fear (this might go hand in hand with puffing themselves up too).
 In the wild, this is designed to deter a potential threat from messing with them.

 In captivity, pet bearded dragons will still use the same tricks when they feel scared.
 The only difference is that most of the time they’re not in any real danger!

 There are a wide variety of common causes for bearded dragons getting spooked.
 It could be the presence of nearby pets in your home (like a curious cat near their enclosure), or even something you’re doing.